storj/storj/docs/design/free_credit_offer_typesDesignDoc.md

 }
 ```

-**satellite/offer/offerweb/server.go**
+**satellite/marketing/server.go**
-- Open a new private port on the satellite for admin users to manage referral offer configuration
+- Open a new private port on the satellite for admin users to manage referral offer configuration and other marketing configuration for various programs on our satellites
+- For right now, we will rely on our VPN to restrict access to the admin GUI.
+Only people who are on our VPN will have access to this page.

 ```golang
 // NewServer creates a new instance of offerweb server